Emotionally Charged, Logically Blurred: AI-driven Emotional Framing Impairs Human Fallacy Detection: Human Fallacy Detection

 As for \textbf{convincingness}, all scores are close to the mean, with z-scores ranging from –0.115 to 0.233.
 LLM-generated arguments are rated slightly higher than original ones, with an average increase of 0.04 standard deviations.
 The most convincing arguments are generated by ds-llama-70b using storytelling, while llama-3.3-70b with loaded words is rated least convincing.
 Overall, ds-llama-70b produces the most convincing arguments (0.101), and storytelling emerges as the most effective persuasion strategy (0.096).
 The least convincing model and strategy are gpt-4o-mini and loaded words, respectively.

-\paragraph{Perceived emotions/fallacies vs.\ convincingness} Figure~\ref{fig:conv_matrix} shows the average convincingness scores for each emotion and fallacy category; here, the categories were assigned by the annotators. \todo{SE: so, it's perceived emotions?
-Shall we say so in the table and/or axis?
-YC: added in the caption.} \ycr{We report t-test results across emotion and fallacy categories in Tables~\ref{tab:ttest_conv_fallacy} and~\ref{tab:ttest_conv_emo} (Appendix~\ref{app:ttest}).} We observe that arguments identified as fallacy-free (`none') consistently receive above-average scores across different emotions, ranking first among fallacy categories on average (0.9), \ycr{significantly} ahead of the second- and third-most convincing categories, circular claim (0.11; $p\leq0.01$) and ad populum (0.038; $p\leq0.01$).
-The remaining fallacies receive below-average ratings, with faulty generalization being rated least convincing ($-0.16$).
-Among emotions, fear, enjoyment, and sadness are rated as the most convincing on average (0.38–0.39)\ycr{, significantly more convincing than the other categories, including the non-emotional one ($p\leq0.01$); } all of the other emotions receive around-average ratings, ranging from –0.089 for disgust to 0.069 for no emotion (`none')\ycr{, where arguments with anger and disgust are rated significantly less convincing than non-emotional ones ($p\leq0.01$).}
+\paragraph{Perceived emotions/fallacies vs.\ convincingness} Figure~\ref{fig:conv_matrix} shows the average convincingness scores for each emotion and fallacy category; here, the categories were assigned by the annotators. \ycr{We report t-test results across emotion and fallacy categories in Tables~\ref{tab:ttest_conv_fallacy} and~\ref{tab:ttest_conv_emo} (Appendix~\ref{app:ttest}).} We observe that arguments identified as fallacy-free (`none') consistently receive above-average scores across different emotions, ranking first among fallacy categories on average (0.905), \ycr{significantly} ahead of the second- and third-most convincing categories, circular claim (0.110; $p\leq0.01$) and ad populum (0.038; $p\leq0.01$).
+The remaining fallacies receive below-average ratings, with faulty generalization being rated least convincing ($-0.155$).
+Among emotions, fear, enjoyment, and sadness are rated as the most convincing on average (0.299–0.327)\ycr{, significantly more convincing than the other categories, including the non-emotional one ($p\leq0.01$); } all of the other emotions receive around-average ratings, ranging from –0.114 for disgust to 0.027 for no emotion (`none')\ycr{, where arguments with anger and disgust are rated significantly less convincing than non-emotional ones ($p\leq0.01$).}

 \textbf{Overall}, the results suggest that humans perceive fallacies as flaws in persuasion, leading to lower convincingness scores.
 When positive emotions like enjoyment are perceived, people \yct{may} show greater openness to others' viewpoints \citep{isen2000some,tsai2023trait}, resulting in higher convincingness ratings.
 Fear and sadness also appear to enhance convincingness.